Donald-Watts/Ontos-AI/README.md

 Can I see a demo?

 Yes, controlled demos only.
-No raw screens/recordings.
+No raw recordings.
 I show just enough to evaluate fit.